lemenkov/pspp/rust/doc/src/pc+.md

 * `uint32 value_label_start;`
   `uint32 value_label_end;`
-  For a variable with value labels, these specify offsets into the label record of the start and end of this variable's value labels, respectively.
+  These specify offsets into the label record of the start and end of value labels for this variable.
+They are zero if there are no value labels.
 See the [labels record](#record-2-labels-record), for more information.

-  For a variable without any value labels, these are both zero.

 A long string variable may not have value labels.

+  Sometimes the data is, instead of value labels, some form of data validation rules for SPSS Data Entry.
+There is no known way to distinguish, except that data validation rules often cannot be interpreted as valid value labels because the label length field makes them not fit exactly in the allocated space.

+  > It appears that SPSS products cannot properly read these either.
+  > All the files in the corpus with these problems are closely
+  > related, so it's also possible that they are corrupted in some
+  > way.

 * `uint32 var_label_ofs;`
   For a variable with a variable label, this specifies an offset into